ton/xdg-mime-utils/README.md

 Will update `~/.config/mimeapps.list` to add mime type associations for all mime types that can be opened as listed in the given application `.desktop` file.
-Then outputs the contents for a new `mimeapps.list` file to standard output, with a `[Default Applications]` section containing a sorted list of existing and new file associations, and then the remainder of the input `~/.config/mimeapps.list` file.
+Will update `~/.config/mimeapps.list` such that it first contains a new `[Default Applications]` section with a sorted list of all existing, newly added and overwritten mime type associations after processing the given `.desktop` file.